rsek/dataforged/moves.md

 **When your relationship with a connection is tested through conflict, betrayal, or circumstance**, roll +heart.
 If you share a bond, add +1.

 On a **strong hit**, this test has strengthened your relationship.
 If you share a bond, mark one tick on your bonds legacy track.
-Otherwise, Develop a Relationship.
+Otherwise, __Develop a Relationshipa__.

 On a **weak hit**, as above, but you must first prove your commitment.
 Envision what they ask of you (__Ask the Oracle__ if unsure), and do it (or __Swear an Iron Vow__ to see it done).
 If you refuse or fail, see the miss result below.